axeon-software/Babylon_Runtime/docs/json-syntax.md

   }
 }
 ```
   - same if multiple objects.
-Notice that comma is between objects, so last parameter of first object doesn't have to end by comma) :
+Notice that comma is between objects, so last parameter of first object doesn't have to end by comma:

 ```javascript
 {